2021 - 2022 state campaigns

 Utah has been identified by the 8th Amendment Project as a “primed” state with a realistic opportunity for legislative repeal of the death penalty in the next one or two years.

 WTI has ramped up efforts in Wyoming, a state where there is an opportunity to win death penalty repeal.
-On January 15, 2019, State Representative Jared Olsen (R-Cheyenne) reintroduced a bill that would eliminate the death penalty in Wyoming.
-Though it is unchanged from a version of the bill that fell six votes short of passing in 2018, Olsen believes the outcome could be different this year.
+In 2019, State Representative Jared Olsen (R-Cheyenne) reintroduced a bill that would eliminate the death penalty in Wyoming, the bill fell six votes short of passing in 2018.

 Florida is a state in the “death belt” of the U.S. South with a large